Student Association Handbook

 RAFFLES/DRAWS

-A game that needs a gaming licence has the three elements listed below.
-The contest must be exempt from at least one of these three criteria.
+A game that needs a gaming license has the three elements listed below.
+The contest must be exempt from at least one of the three criteria to be considered a game of skill.

 1. There is a prize.